How China's ride-hailing giant Didi plans to challenge Uber in Mexico

 Mexico is one of Uber Technologies Inc's most prized and profitable markets.
 The San Francisco firm boasts a near monopoly here, with seven million users in more than three dozen cities.
 Which is precisely why Didi wants to knock Uber from that comfortable perch.

 To learn how to conquer Uber, the Chinese firm is going straight to the source.
 It is poaching Uber employees for its Mexico management team.
 Didi employees are riding incognito with Uber drivers and chatting up passengers to pinpoint weaknesses, according to people familiar with its strategy.
-And Didi is thinking bigger than Uber, with ambitions for bike-sharing, scooters and motorcycles in Mexico, the people say.
+And Didi is thinking bigger than Uber, with ambitions for bike-sharing, scooters and motorcycles in Mexico, the sources said.

 Didi Chuxing Technology Co is the world's largest ride-hailing firm by number of rides, thanks to its commanding market share in China, where it has 450 million users.
 It completed more than 7.4 billion rides last year, not quite double Uber's count.